Search results for

 As we said, the big change with USB Type-C audio is that rather than sending analog signals over the wires to the headphones, only a digital signal will be sent.
 The digital-to-analog converter, filtering circuits, and headphone amplifier will then all be housed in the headset near the headphones.
 Moving this circuitry slightly closer to the final headphone output might help remove some noise that’s picked up by long headphone cables and will keep important audio circuitry further away from noisy processing and radio hardware found inside phones.

 Good headphone manufacturers may also be able to produce superior circuit board layouts to those in today’s smartphones, which could produce better noise and lower cross-talk characteristics.
 Not only that, but headset manufacturers will be free to pick top-quality DAC and amplifier components, and custom design and tune these circuits for their speakers.
 This would free consumers from being tied to whatever their handset manufacturers decide to include.
-This isn’t to say OEMs pick notably poor-quality audio parts for their smartphones these days, so this would probably only be useful in budget smartphones (even if many of them still have 3.5mm jacks).
+This isn’t to say OEMs pick notably poor-quality audio parts for their smartphones these days, so this would probably only be useful in budget smartphones (even if a good number of them still have 3.5mm jacks).
 Cheaper headsets might opt for inferior DACs to save on costs, as well.

 USB can transfer more than just digital audio